LoopKit/Loop/README.md

 [Carthage](https://github.com/carthage/carthage) is used to manage dependencies.
 If you haven't installed Carthage on your Mac before, [follow the installation instructions](https://github.com/carthage/carthage#installing-carthage).

-After a fresh clone of the repository, you'll need do an checkout and build of the dependencies:
+After a fresh clone of the repository, you'll need to do a checkout and build of the dependencies:

 ```bash
 Loop$ carthage bootstrap